shyamchander/data-clean-w4-assignment/CodeBook.md

 ####FrequencyBodyAccelerometerMagnitudeAverage
 * Frequency domain signals for the Body Accelerometer Magnitude Average Measurements for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####FrequencyBodyAccelerometerMagnitudeStandardDeviation
 * Frequency domain signals for the Body Accelerometer Magnitude Standard Deviation Measurements for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####FrequencyBodyBodyAccelerometerJerkMagnitudeAverage
 * Frequency domain signals for the Body Accelerometer Jerk Magnitude Average Measurements for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####FrequencyBodyBodyAccelerometerJerkMagnitudeStandardDeviation
 * Frequency domain signals for the Body Accelerometer Jerk Magnitude Standard Deviation Measurements for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####FrequencyBodyBodyGyroscopeMagnitudeAverage
 * Frequency domain signals for the Body Gyroscope Magnitude Average Measurements for the subject and activity